01 of 04

 Famous for the beach resorts of the rich and famous in the north, the rest of the island remains a place where visitors can experience traditional life and enjoy spectacular festivals and the local cuisine.
 Visit a few of Sardinia's top beaches but be sure to leave the coast and head inland, too, where it sometimes feels like you've taken a step back in time.

-A good place to start a visit of the island is the capital city of Cagliari, with both an airport and ferry port making it easily accessible from the mainland.
+A good place to start a visit to the island is the capital city of Cagliari, with both an airport and ferry port making it easily accessible from the mainland.
 North of Cagliari is Barumini Nuraghe, a good place for an introduction to the ancient stone towers that dot the landscape.
 On the way stop at the mural town of San Sperate.

 The Barbagia Mountain villages are steeped in tradition and a great time to visit them is in fall for the Autunno in Barbagia festivities, held each weekend in different villages.
 Two of the top mountain towns to visit are Orgosolo, famous for its murals, and Mamoiada, the town of mask-carvers... where you can visit the interesting Mask Museum.